Validation: Assuring Data Integrity

 Validation functions are called in two different scenarios, each with different consequences:

-We’ll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let’s add a simple validation rule: there’s a word entry type that has a validation rule that says that it can’t contain spaces.
+We’ll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let’s add a simple validation rule: there’s a word entry type that must be a string, but the string can’t contain spaces.

 Authoring